If you’re new to property, the terms freehold, 99-year, 999-year, and leasehold can be confusing. Let us break it down for you.

 - The advantage of freehold is more theoretical than practical

-Price differences occur at the 21- and 40-year mark
+1. Price differences occur at the 21- and 40-year mark

 As a rule of thumb, a new freehold unit will be priced at about 10% higher than a leasehold counterpart.
 However, leasehold units tend to show greater depreciation than leasehold properties at 21 years of age, and then 40 years of age.

 For example, if zoning laws dictate that a freehold development cannot be replaced by a condo of the same height (we believe this may be the case with Peace Mansions), then the en bloc price may be lower despite the condo being freehold.

-Leasehold is better for rental yields
+3. Leasehold is better for rental yields

 Also, bear in mind that rental income is unaffected by whether a condo is a freehold or leasehold.
-A tenant will not pay any less just because a condo is on a 99-year lease.
+A tenant will not pay any more or less just because a condo is on a 99-year lease.

 Unlikely, as it does not matter to the tenant whether the condo is a 99-year leasehold or a freehold.
-You will probably still get S$3,000 in rental income.
+You will most likely still get S$3,000 in rental income.

 The total rental yield is thus 3.1%, making it less attractive to a landlord.

 This is one of the reasons landlords like to look for older leasehold properties, which may require lower capital to purchase but earn higher yields in return.

-The advantage of freehold is more theoretical than practical
+4. The advantage of freehold is more theoretical than practical

 It’s not a dispute that can be settled because (1) most of it is hypothetical, and (2) whatever you come up with, there are a thousand examples in the real world that will prove otherwise.

 Looking at the graph below, the average price of freehold condos has generally been higher than their 99-year lease counterparts.
 This follows the theory that freehold condos are more expensive than leasehold condos.

 In 2012, 2014, and 2016, the average price psf of both types of condos were almost the same.
 In fact, the average price psf of 99-year lease condos was higher than those of the freehold condos in 2016.

 An investor would do better to focus on the key principles.
 That is, what are the prices of surrounding properties?
 What amenities does the URA master plan suggest, and what do the transaction records show?
 These issues take precedence over whether a unit is a freehold or leasehold.

-There are situations where home buyers opt for freehold, and then end up moving out after 40 years anyway, as the children have left and they want to downgrade.
+There are situations where home buyers opt for freehold, and end up moving out after 40 years after their children have flown the nest and they want to downgrade.

 Would you buy a freehold or leasehold condo?
 Let us know in the comments section below!

-Looking for a property to buy or rent?
-Find your dream home on Singapore’s largest property portal 99.co!
-If you have an interesting property-related story to share with us, drop us a message here – we’ll review it and get back to you.
+Find the home of your dreams today on Singapore’s fastest-growing property portal 99.co!
+If you would like to estimate the potential value of your property, check out 99.co’s Property Value Tool for free.
+Also, don’t forget to join our Facebook community page or Telegram chat group!
+Meanwhile, if you have an interesting property-related story to share with us, drop us a message here — and we’ll review it and get back to you.